machsna/freetengwar/freemonotengwar/trunk/README.txt

 added to encoding points FontForge promised not to interfere with Unicode, so I hope this is alright.

-For more detailed informations, see the file FreeMonoTengwar.html
+For more detailed informations, see: http://freetengwar.sourceforge.net/

 Here follows without alterations the README file of the original 2009-01-04 GNU FreeFont this font is based on: